 In Brief

-Here are the five most significant advances from 2024-2026.
+Here are five important directions from 2024-2026.

 The relationship between stress and misophonia appears to be bidirectional and dynamic.
 Reducing current stress load may be a more tractable intervention target than processing historical trauma alone.